efallancy/image-tiler-cli/README.md

 ## Usage

+This assumes that [Node.js](https://nodejs.org) has already been installed.
 To use `@emmafallancy/image-tiler-cli`, simply install it globally by running the command below:

 ```sh
 # NPM